-Imaging techniques measure the upper airway while an oral appliance is adjusted either by horizontal advancement or vertical opening of the mandible.^{60-62} The imaging techniques in the literature reviewed included magnetic resonance imaging, lateral cephalometry, and pharyngometry.
+Imaging techniques measure the upper airway while an oral appliance is adjusted either by horizontal advancement or vertical opening of the mandible.
+The imaging techniques in the literature reviewed included magnetic resonance imaging, lateral cephalometry, and pharyngometry.
 These studies did not assess airway parameters during appliance adjustments and thus did not directly lead to identification of the appropriate therapeutic position of an oral appliance.
-Furthermore, one study used nonapneic men as study subjects, leading the task force to question its applicability to patients with OSA.60
+Furthermore, one study used nonapneic men as study subjects, leading the task force to question its applicability to patients with OSA.
+Force to question its applicability to patients with OSA.

-Pharyngometry uses sound waves to classify the site of airway collapse by recording the amplitude of the soundwaves as they reflect off the hypopharynx and oropharynx.63 It is accomplished in awake patients and thus may not be an accurate assessment of the behavior of the upper airway in sleeping patients.
-Most articles were either review articles or were focused on the deployment of the technique itself;^{64,65} no study reviewed demonstrated the effectiveness of pharyngometry in ascertaining the appropriate therapeutic position of OAT for symptom resolution or normalization/improvement in respiratory parameters.64-
+Pharyngometry uses sound waves to classify the site of airway collapse by recording the amplitude of the soundwaves as they reflect off the hypopharynx and oropharynx.
+The is accomplished in awake patients and thus may not be an accurate assessment of the behavior of the upper airway in sleeping patients.
+Most articles were either review articles or were focused on the deployment of the technique itself; The observation of the technique itself; The observation of the or normalization of OAT for symptom resolution or normalization/improvement in respiratory parameters.
+The observation of the symptom resolution or normalization/improvement in respiratory parameters.